(Formerly known and commonly referred to as GED)

 Adult Secondary Education (ASE)

-The adult secondary education program of study is designed for adults functioning at the 9th grade or higher level.
-Instruction is provided both by instructor led classes and online class work.
+The Adult Secondary Education program of study is designed for adults functioning at the 9th grade or higher level.
+Instruction is provided both by instructor led classes and hybrid classes.
 Classes are available Monday through Thursday at both on-campus (AHS) and off-campus (HSE) class sites.

 The Adult Secondary Education (ASE) Program offers two programs of study that lead to a high school credential.